 The unique nature of your estate plan

-There is no one-size-fits-all solution to estate planning.
+There is no one-size-fits-all solution.
 If you believe that you may benefit from the protections provided by setting up a trust, you would be wise to speak with a lawyer regarding your options and needs.

 Your estate plan should match your objectives and your wishes for your estate.
 You have the right to decide what will happen to your hard-earned assets and money, and with the right documents, you can protect your loved ones for years into the future.